MicroEJ/docs/PlatformDeveloperGuide/vgSimulation.rst

 Principle
 =========

-The VG Pack embeds an extension of :ref:`UI Pack's Front Panel mock <section_ui_simulation>` to implement the equivalent of the four embedded modules (Matrix, Path, Gradient and Font).
+The VG Pack embeds an extension of :ref:`UI Pack's Front Panel mock <section_ui_simulation>` to implement the equivalent of the four embedded modules (Matrix, Path, Gradient, and Font).

-The implementation simulates the same characteristics and limitations than the embedded modules.
+The implementation simulates the same characteristics and limitations as the embedded modules.

 Installation
 ============